 - Design Standards of Service:

 - Local park 1.5ha / 1000 persons

 - District 3ha / 1000 persons

-- Regional 0.5ha / 1000 persons
+- Regional 0.5ha / 1000 persons 0

-- Total 5ha / 1000 persons
+- Total 5ha / 1000 persons 0

 - Sport 2.8ha / 1000 persons

 - A deficiency in the provision of local parks (more than 500m from residential properties) is noted nearby the Dubbo Hospital for existing residents.

 - A recreational corridor is noted to north of the Precinct / Charles Sturt University land.

 - A recreational corridor is noted along the Golden Highway / Cobbora Rd.

-- Seeks to strategically connect park areas to lessen defragmentation, noting key connection areas across Dubbo to meet this aim.
-Some connection through the Precinct is sought to connect existing parks and corridor to areas in the North.
+- Seeks to strategically connect park areas to lessen defragmentation, noting key connection areas across Dubbo areas in the North.